 When was the last time you checked an employee’s CV?
 You could be missing rich mines of untapped talent.
 Maybe someone in accounts is fluent in business Spanish.
 Or perhaps one of your team has their own vlog and could provide assistance with your company’s video marketing content.
 Making the most of individual skills can be of huge benefit to the organisation, while providing job enrichment.

 Employees have good ideas.
 At some point one of your colleagues will think “Hang on – I’ve worked out a better way of doing this”.
 When that time comes they should know that their idea will be listened to.
 Don’t forget the quieter voices either.
-Have an anonymous system for more reticent colleagues – a suggestion box perhaps, where that initial idea can be shared without shyness.
+Have a confidential system for more reticent colleagues – a suggestion box perhaps, where that initial idea can be shared without shyness.

 Trusting others to reach targets doesn’t always come easy.
 The trick here is to realise the difference between guidance and instructions.
 Managers may need support to do this, especially if they have a tendency to be a helicopter boss that’s always hovering.
 Look into management coaching